-The Maldivian Coral Reef Restoration Workshop is a 10-day intensive full-time 80 hours’ hands-on, in-water practical program.
-In addition to provide an experience on what is involved in coral reef restoration using the coral reef gardening concept, the workshop touches on current best practices, appropriate design, logistics and evaluation of a restoration project.
+The Maldivian Coral Reef Restoration Workshop is an intensive full-time 80 hours’ hands-on, in-water practical program.
+In addition to providing an experience on what is involved in coral reef restoration using the coral reef gardening concept, the workshop touches on current best practices, appropriate design, logistics and evaluation of a restoration project.

-The lessons are be held at the MaRHE Center (Marine Research and High Education Center) of Milano-Bicocca University in Magoodhoo Island, Faafu Atoll.
+Lessons will be held at the MaRHE Center (Marine Research and High Education Center) of Milano-Bicocca University in Magoodhoo Island, Faafu Atoll.
 All field activities will be carried out on SCUBA diving and snorkelling equipment.
-This workshop will result in the set-up of the Magoodhoo Islands’ first coral nurseries, a collaboration between Corales de Paz and the University of Milano-Bicocca.
+This workshop will result in the set-up of the Magoodhoo Island first coral nurseries, a collaboration between Corales de Paz and the University of Milano-Bicocca.